 #7 The Falaise pocket

-Over 50.000 Germans were trapped and captured, 350 tanks lost and thousands of vehicles abandoned because of lack of fuel.
+Over 50.000 Germans were trapped and captured, 350 tanks lost, and thousands of vehicles abandoned because of lack of fuel.
 But even under constant strafing and Allied bombing, SS Panzergrenadiers managed to break a two miles wide gap through Canadian and Polish units, holding a tiny corridor to escape.
-Montgomery, commander of the 21st British Army Group was blamed for refusing Americans to go in his sector to reinforce the badly beaten Canadians.
-As many as 100.000 Germans escaped.
-Montgomery’s vanity would extend the war for months to come.
+Montgomery, commander of the 21st British Army Group was blamed for refusing Americans to go in his sector to reinforce the badly beaten Canadians, thus as many as 100.000 Germans escaped because of Montgomery’s vanity.Author: EyeSerene.
+Source

 #8 The road to Paris